AdobeDocs/advertising.en/help/integrations/analytics/prerequisites.md

 Provide the Adobe Advertising implementation team with the following:

-* The [!DNL Analytics] report suite ID that will be used for reporting on paid media activity and for feeding site activity for optimization and reporting in Adobe Advertising
+* The [!DNL Analytics] report suite ID to use for reporting on paid media activity and for feeding site activity for optimization and reporting in Adobe Advertising
 * The company's Experience Cloud Organization ID (Org ID).

 You can find both of these IDs on the [Summary tab of the Adobe Experience Cloud Debugger](https://experienceleague.adobe.com/docs/debugger/using-v2/summary.html).